inkVerb/vubuntu/Manjaro.md

 ## Create a Linux Live USB

-1. Find our the `/dev/...` name of your USB
+1. Find the `/dev/...` name of your USB

 | **1** :$ `lsblk`